kamlendrachauhan/uber-api-golang/README.md

 uber-api-golang
 ===============

-Golang SDK for the Uber api
+Golang SDK for the Uber API